There is no safe level of lead in a body, yet the FDA

 The effects are intermittent because the body is in a constant state of detoxification moving unsafe levels of lead from the bloodstream, into storage and back into the bloodstream for removal as waste over time.
 As the blood is cleared of poison, symptoms subside.
 When poisons are pulled from storage and re-enter the bloodstream, symptoms are active.

 The blood system is meant to clear the blood in order to keep the body alive.
 When it becomes toxic or poisoned, it begins to clear the blood by storing poisons in the body.
 Only acute, active poisoning can be read in blood.
+Once the toxin is stored in tissue, bone or fat cells, it can no longer be read in blood.
+That means that a clean blood test tells you nothing.

 In the case of lead it is distributed to the brain, liver, kidneys, bone and teeth.
 It will store and be released when the blood is clear enough to manage further detoxification or when a chelating agent forces it to mobilize.